rpanchyk/dell-t7810-boot-loader-fix/README.md

 [Dell Precision Tower 7810 Owner's Manual](https://dl.dell.com/content/manual26064352-dell-precision-tower-7810-owner-s-manual.pdf)

 ## Known issues
 - The solution is not working on reboot, since USB-ports are initialized only on first boot.
+Use a rear motherboard USB port, avoid powered hubs, expect full power-off between boots.

 ## Alternative solutions
 There are some alternative methods to fix the issue, like: